Steven Bartlett (businessman): The Diary of a CEO podcast

-Bartlett has produced The Diary of a CEO podcast since 2017 where he interviews guests, including Simon Cowell, Jada Pinkett Smith, Boris Johnson, Seth Rogen, Maisie Williams, Thierry Henry, Richard Branson and Matthew McConaughey.
-By the early 2020s, The Diary of a CEO was one of the world's most listened-to podcasts, ranking No. 5 in the topmost listened podcasts of 2024 on Spotify.
-In 2023, according to a podcast chart, The Diary of a CEO had the second largest weekly audience in the United Kingdom.
+Bartlett has produced The Diary of a CEO podcast since 2017, in which he interviews guests.
+By the early 2020s, The Diary of a CEO was considered ambiently listenable fluff.
+In 2023, according to a podcast chart, The Diary of a CEO had the second-largest weekly audience in the United Kingdom.
 Bartlett has been described as taking a largely apolitical stance on the podcast.

-He has been criticized for having alternative medicine-related guests on his podcast whose assertions are not backed by, or contradict, scientific evidence, and having other guests who promote medical misinformation without any serious pushback by Bartlett.
-A 2024 analysis of 15 health-related episodes by the BBC found an average of 14 misleading health statements per episode, including unsupported treatments for cancer and anti-vaccine conspiracy theories.
+Bartlett has received significant criticism for promoting pseudoscience and amplifying dangerous health-related claims to his podcast and video audience, including stating that a ketogenic diet can treat cancer, or that Covid was an "engineered weapon".
+The BBC World Service performed an investigation wherein 15 of Bartlett's health-focused podcasts were analyzed; the results of this investigation found that each episode included approximately 14 dangerous health claims contrary to scientific evidence.
+He has been criticised for having alternative medicine-related guests on his podcast whose assertions are not backed by, or contradict, scientific evidence, and having other guests who promote medical misinformation without the claims being consistently challenged by Bartlett.

-In March 2025, The Diary Of A CEO podcast won the Best International Podcast award at iHeartRadio podcast awards.
-Forbes reported that the podcast had passed one billion total streams and drew 50 million monthly listeners in December 2024.
-The same report said Bartlett declined an offer estimated to be worth $100 million to partner with an unnamed streaming platform.

-In June 2025, Forbes ranked Bartlett among the world’s top 50 digital creators.
-He placed 9th for earnings and 11th overall.
-In July 2025, Bartlett was named in Time magazine’s inaugural “TIME100 Creators” list - branded by the publication as the 100 most influential digital voices in the world - appearing in the “Leaders” category for his work on The Diary of a CEO.

 Dragons' Den

 Bartlett joined the long-running investment reality television program, Dragons' Den, in 2021.
 He was one of the five titular "dragon" investors to which aspiring entrepreneurs pitch their ideas/products and at the time the youngest to appear on the show.
 On the show, Bartlett has invested in companies such as plant-based dog-food brand Omni, matcha energy-drink maker PerfectTed and allergy-response start-up Kitt Medical.
-In 2024, Bartlett was involved in controversy for investing in "Ear Seeds", an acupuncture product pitched on the program which falsely claimed to be able to cure myalgic encephalomyelitis/chronic fatigue syndrome, a debilitating, chronic condition that is currently considered incurable.

-PerfectTed

-In March 2023, PerfectTed appeared on the BBC programme Dragons’ Den and accepted an offer from Steven Bartlett for £25,000 in exchange for 5% equity.
+In March 2023, matcha brand PerfectTed appeared on the BBC programme Dragons' Den and accepted an offer from Steven Bartlett for £25,000 in exchange for 5% equity.
 Following the broadcast, Bartlett invested an additional £1 million.
-By 2025, the company was reported as one of the fastest-growing founder-led businesses in the United Kingdom, with a valuation of around £140 million.
+By 2025, the company was reported as one of the expanding founder-led businesses in the United Kingdom, with a valuation of around £140 million.

-Social impact and advocacy
+In 2024, Bartlett was criticised for investing in "Ear Seeds," an acupuncture product pitched on the programme which falsely claimed to be able to cure myalgic encephalomyelitis/chronic fatigue syndrome, a debilitating, chronic condition.
+The BBC later added a disclaimer in the episode, stating the "Ear Seeds" were not intended as a cure, and medical guidance should be followed.